Mystery fiction: Cozy mystery

 Cozy mysteries began in the late 20th century as a reinvention of the Golden Age whodunit; these novels generally shy away from violence and suspense and frequently feature female amateur detectives.
 Modern cozy mysteries are frequently, though not necessarily in either case, humorous and thematic.
-This genre features minimal violence, sex and social relevance, a solution achieved by intellect or intuition rather than police procedure with order restored in the end, honorable and well bred characters, and a setting in a closed community.
+This genre features minimal violence, sex and social relevance, a solution achieved by intellect or intuition rather than police procedure, with order restored in the end, honorable characters, and a setting in a closed community.
 The murders are often committed by less violent tools such as poison and the wounds inflicted are rarely if ever used as clues.
-The writers who innovated and popularized the genre include Agatha Christie, Dorothy L Sayers and Elizabeth Daly.
+The writers who innovated and popularized the genre include Agatha Christie, Dorothy L. Sayers and Elizabeth Daly.

 Legal thriller

 The legal thriller or courtroom novel is also related to detective fiction.
 The system of justice itself is always a major part of these works, at times almost functioning as one of the characters.
 In this way, the legal system provides the framework for the legal thriller as much as the system of modern police work does for the police procedural.
 The legal thriller usually starts its business with the court proceedings following the closure of an investigation, often resulting in a new angle on the investigation, so as to bring about a final outcome different from the one originally devised by the investigators.
 In the legal thriller, court proceedings play a very active, if not to say decisive part in a case reaching its ultimate solution.
 Erle Stanley Gardner popularized the courtroom novel in the 20th century with his Perry Mason series.
 Contemporary authors of legal thrillers include Michael Connelly, Linda Fairstein, John Grisham, John Lescroart, Paul Levine, Lisa Scottoline and Scott Turow.